Skons/SOAS/README.md

   buzzer_pin: GPIO21
   buzzer_gain: 50%
 ```

-The buzzer_gain value did not work for me, i have just added an 56 Ohm series resistor to make it quiter.
+If the buzzer_gain value does not work, you can add a 56 Ohm resistor in series to make it more quiet.

 Add this to `select:` (after your stream urls)